 Mission Requirements Req.
-ID Statement Parent ID MIS-010 The mission shall be able to perform multi-point and simultaneous science measurements around: small bodies (at a maximum distance of 2.5 AUs), or Phobos.
+ID Statement Parent ID MIS-010 The mission shall be able to perform multi-point and simultaneous science measurements around: small bodies (at a maximum distance of 1.1 AUs), or Phobos.
 MIS-020 The mission architecture shall consist of a mothercraft carrying a fleet of at least 4 smallsats.
 MIS-030 (goal) The mission should be designed as a "multi-object tour" mission featuring flyby(s) of small bodies before reaching the selected final target(s).
 MIS-040 (goal) The maximum flyby velocity should be limited to 2 km/s (TBC) to allow for meaningful science observations of the targets.
 MIS-050 (goal) The mission should be designed to deploy at least one landed element on the surface on the final selected target if this is a small body (i.e. not on Mars or Venus).
 MIS-060 The mission shall be compatible with a single launch with the Epsilon and/or Vega-C launchers and a shared launch on Ariane 6.2.
 MIS-070 The mission shall be compatible with a launch date between 2024 and 2034.
-MIS-080 The mission shall be designed such that the encounter with the selected final target occurs when the distance between Earth and the body is equal or less than 2.5 AU.
-MIS-090 (goal) The mission should be designed such that any flyby occurs at a maximum distance from Earth of 2.5 AU.
-MIS-100 The mission shall be designed such that the selected final target can be reached after a maximum of 3 years after launch.
+MIS-080 The mission shall be designed such that the encounter with the selected final target occurs when the distance between Earth and the body is equal or less than 1.1 AU.
+MIS-090 (goal) The mission should be designed such that any flyby occurs at a maximum distance from Earth of 1.1 AU.
+MIS-100 The mission shall be designed such that the selected final target can be reached after a maximum of 5 years after launch.
 MIS-110 The mission lifetime shall be of 5.5 years (maximum) from launch to end of life, including at least 6 months of science operations after deployment of the smallsats around the selected final target.

-MIS-120 The maximum distance between the mothercraft and the smallsats shall not exceed ~ $5$ km.
-MIS-130 The mission shall have the following phases: Launch LEOP Commissioning Cruise Flyby(s) Operations (goal) Science Operations at the selected final target Disposal MIS-140 The mission shall incorporate the following scientific payloads: Mass spectrometer Pressure sensor Ion/neutral spectrometer Magnetometer Ion/electron spectrometer MIS-150 The mission shall be sized to support a science data volume return of 73 Gbits over 6 months.
+MIS-120 The maximum distance between the mothercraft and the smallsats shall not exceed ~ 5 km.
+MIS-130 The mission shall have the following phases: Launch LEOP Commissioning Cruise Flyby(s) Operations (goal) Science Operations at the selected final target Disposal MIS-140 The mission shall incorporate the following scientific payloads: Low frequency radar High frequency radar Camera IR spectrometer MIS-150 The mission shall be sized to support a science data volume return of 159 Gbits over 6 months.
 MIS-160 The total mission cost shall be below 150 MEuro.